High Tea in Vancouver

 Vibe: Elegant, historic, upscale

-Regarding high tea in Vancouver, Notch8 at the Fairmont is the gold standard.
-Set inside one of the city’s most iconic hotels, this experience is luxury from start to finish.
+Regarding high tea Vancouver, Notch8 at the Fairmont is the gold standard.
+Set inside one of the city’s most iconic hotels, this luxury tea service experience is opulence from start to finish.
 It feels like stepping into an old-world European tea salon.

 You’ll find: